General management of alpha-mannosidosis

 Preventive measures and monitoring

-Prevention of secondary complications is also a vital part of management of alpha-mannosidosis.4 In this regard, prophylactic vaccinations because of immunodeficiency can be recommended.8
+Prevention of secondary complications is also a vital part of management of alpha-mannosidosis.4 In this regard, due to immunodeficiency, prophylactic vaccinations are recommended.7

-Medical history should be taken once or twice yearly, along with physical examination including8:
+Medical history should be taken once or twice yearly, along with physical examination including7:

 Treatment options for alpha-mannosidosis